MikeDigitize/JSFundamentals/README.md

 ## Dynamic Scope

 Dynamic scope is the runtime counterpart to lexical scope.
-It can be thought of as either scope which could not be determined at the compiler stage or scope that's generated whenever a function is called.
+It can be thought of as scope that's generated whenever a function is called.
 Upon a function call, scope is available to access through the function's variable <code>environment</code>, or prior to ES5, what was known as its <code>activation object</code>.
 The <code>environment</code> creates a reference in memory to all the variables defined in that function scope including its arguments, and has access to its lexical scope through an inaccessible property <code>[[scope]]</code>.

 This <code>[[scope]]</code> property gives the function access to its parent scope, and its parent's parent scope, all the way up to the global scope.
 When looking up variable references the JavaScript engine checks against a function's immediate scope.
 If the variable isn't found it checks against its parent, and then its parent's parent until finally it reaches the global scope where, if it's not found, the engine throws a reference error.